 Known as a champion of freedom of the press, trial attorney Weymouth Kirkland won cases that are considered landmarks in the field of newspaper law.
 In 1915 he became general counsel for the Chicago Tribune and several other newspapers, and supervised the legal work pertaining to the founding of the New York Daily News as part of the law firm that would today be known as Kirkland & Ellis LLP.
 Kirkland was considered to be the firm’s dominant figure during its first 50 years.

 M.S.
 Architecture 1963

 Phyllis Lambert was a design visionary from an early age.
 At 27, she convinced her father to hire Ludwig Mies van der Rohe to design the building that would be his company’s new headquarters in New York City.
 In doing so she helped to catapult Mies to international prominence and to permanently alter the city’s skyline.
-She later studied architecture at IIT, receiving her M.S. in 1963, and since then has been a strong supporter of the College of Architecture.
-This includes serving as an overseer of the college, advocating for renewal support of architecture on campus, and leading IIT to commission Rem Koolhaas to design The McCormick Tribune Campus Center as a juror for the competition that awarded that project.
-Lambert, a licensed architect, founded the Canadian Centre for Architecture in 1979 and has advocated strongly for the continued rehabilitation of her home city of Montreal.
+A strong supporter of the College of Architecture, she was an overseer of the college, advocating for renewal support of architecture on campus, and leading Illinois Tech to commission Rem Koolhaas to design The McCormick Tribune Campus Center as a juror for the competition that awarded that project.
+A licensed architect, Lambert founded the Canadian Centre for Architecture in 1979 and has advocated strongly for the continued rehabilitation of her home city of Montreal.
 In honor of her work she was awarded the 2014 Golden Lion Award at the Venice Architecture Biennale, one of the highest recognitions in the world.